vyos/vyos-documentation/docs/qos.rst

 | **Applies to:** Inbound traffic.

 For the ingress traffic of an interface, there is only one policy you can directly apply, a **Limiter** policy.
+You cannot apply a shaping policy directly to the ingress traffic of any interface because shaping only works for outbound traffic.

-This workaround lets you redirect every incoming traffic to an in-between virtual interface to which you will be able to apply there an outbound policy.
-That in-between virtual interface" is possible because of the configuration of an Intermediate Functional Block IFB_.
-That is how it is possible to do an "ingress shaping".
+This workaround lets you apply a shaping policy to the ingress traffic by first redirecting it to an in-between virtual interface (`Intermediate Functional Block`_).
+There, in that virtual interface, you will be able to apply any of the policies that work for outbound traffic, for instance, a shaping one.

+That is how it is possible to do the so-called "ingress shaping".

 .. code-block:: none